 Yes, we’ve received reports of demeaning or racist behavior on our campuses, both recently and in the past.
 We condemn racism, and we apologize for any current or historic racism on our campuses.

 We take reports of racism seriously, maintaining policies, an anonymous reporting mechanism, and an Office of Diversity and Inclusion, to help us address these issues.
 In recent years, whenever a concern has come to the attention of the Office of Diversity and Inclusion, the concern has been addressed.
 We strongly encourage anyone who has experienced racism to report it so that it can be addressed.

-A decade ago we established the role of chief diversity officer on our campus called the assistant to the president for diversity.
-This position reports directly to Walla Walla University’s president and sits on the president’s Cabinet.
+A decade ago Walla Walla University established the role of chief diversity officer on the WWU campus called the assistant to the president for diversity.
+This position reports directly to the WWU president and sits on the president’s Cabinet.

 - Sponsoring faculty, staff, and student affinity networks and clubs.